Dead or Alive? Implications of the Muon Anomalous Magnetic Moment for 3-3-1 Models: Introduction

 Instead of exploring g-2 in a simplified model where there are few new physics contributions to g-2 and the experimental constraints are easier to bypass, we investigate g-2 in Ultra-Violet complete models based on the $SU(3)_C \times SU(3)_L \times U(1)_X$ (3-3-1) gauge symmetry.
 Such models are well-motivated for several reasons.
-They are capable of addressing the number of fermion generations due to anomaly cancellations and QCD asymptotic freedom requirement.
+They are capable of addressing the number of fermion generations due to anomaly cancellations and QCD asymptotic freedom requirements.
 Such models are anomaly free if there is an equal number of triplets and antitriplets fermion multiplets.
-The anomaly cancellation does not occur generation by generation, it happens when all three fermion generations are taken into account.
+The anomaly cancellation does not occur generation by generation, it does when all three fermion generations are considered.
 In this way, we need three fermion generations to have an anomaly free model.
 On the other side, asymptotic freedom of QCD requires less than 17 quarks.
-Thus, the models with three fermion generations stand as the simplest non-trivial anomaly free representation of the $SU(3)_L \times U(1)_N$ gauge group \cite{Foot:1992rh}.
+Thus, models with three fermion generations stand as the simplest non-trivial anomaly free representation of the $SU(3)_L \times U(1)_N$ gauge group \cite{Foot:1992rh}.